Skip to main content

 Entry Requirements

-In addition to the standard entry requirements below, Maths Grade H5 is also required.
-Applicants from NI/UK require a GCSE Maths Grade A or AS Level Grade C or A Level Grade D.
+Applicants from NI/UK require a GCSE Maths Grade 8/A or AS Level Grade C or A Level Grade D.

 Additional Maths Entry Exam at DkIT:

-If you have failed to meet the additional Maths Entry Requirements for this course (but you have met the basic maths entry requirement for a level 8 programme at DkIT), you have a second chance at meeting these additional Maths Entry Requirements by sitting the DkIT additional Maths Entry Examination, held in August of each year.
+If you have failed to meet the additional Maths Entry Requirements for this course (but you have met the basic maths entry requirement for a level 8 course at DkIT), you have a second chance at meeting these additional Maths Entry Requirements by sitting the DkIT additional Maths Entry Examination, held in August of each year.
 More details about the maths entry exam.

 Recent CAO Points